MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-fillable-excel.md

 ![Configurations page.](./media/er-excel-format-add-format.png)

-In Finance **version 10.0.34**, you can view and change the **Format type** of the selected format configuration version in Designer.
+In Finance version **10.0.34**, you can view and change the **Format type** of the selected format configuration version in the Designer.

 ![Format type in Designer.](./media/ERFormatTypeR.jpg)

 > [!NOTE]
-> The system suggests selection of allowed format types only based on the current content of the format configuration.
+> The system suggests a selection of allowed format types that are based on the current content of the format configuration.

 ## Excel file component